Vinnie Ream: The Teen Who Met With Abraham Lincoln for 30 Minutes Every Day

-Her friends in the Senate personally asked Lincoln to pose for the sculpture, but he declined.
+Ream's friends in the Senate personally asked Lincoln to pose for the sculpture, but he declined.
 After hearing that she was a struggling artist from a Midwestern background not dissimilar to his own, however, Lincoln relented.
 “He granted me sittings for no other reason than that I was in need,” she later wrote.
 “Had I been the greatest sculptor in the world I am quite sure I would have been refused.”

-Not only did the president agree to the sitting, he gave her a half hour of his time every day for five months—no small sum of time for a man in such demand.
+Not only did the president agree to the sitting, he gave her a half-hour of his time every day for five months—no small sum of time for a man in such demand.
 “It seemed that he used this half-hour as a time for relaxation, for he always left instructions that no one was to be admitted during that time,” Ream said.
 “He seemed to find a strange sort of companionship in being with me, although we talked but little.”
 He occasionally talked about his son Willie, who had died two years before.
 The stories sometimes moved him to tears, and he told Vinnie that she reminded him of Willie.
 Lincoln "never told a funny story to me.
 He rarely smiled," Ream later recalled.

 After Lincoln's fateful night at Ford's Theatre, Congress hired Ream to create a memorial statue of the fallen president, making her the youngest artist—and the first woman—to receive a commission from the U.S. government.